k8sgpt-ai/docs/docs/tutorials/slack-integration.md

 # Integrate K8sGPT operator with Slack
-## Create a slack app and webhook
+## Slack prerequisites
 - Create a slack channel
-- Create a Slack app
+- Create a slack app
 - Enable and create an incoming webhook
 - Copy the webhook URL value